Frequenty Asked Questions about Dasharo

 Dasharo Support coming in form of three following packages:

-- Dasharo Community Support (DCP) - donation driven development.
+- Dasharo Community Support (DCP) - donation-driven development.

 - Dasharo Support Package (DSP) - annual firmware support package.